-IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognised.
+IFRS 15 establishes a comprehensive framework for determining whether, how much and when revenue is recognized.
 It replaces existing revenue recognition guidance, including IAS 18 Revenue, IAS 11 Construction Contracts and IFRIC 13 Customer Loyalty Programmes.
 IFRS 15 is effective for annual reporting periods beginning on or after January 1, 2018, with early adoption permitted.
+The Company currently does not have any revenues.
+The Company does not expect the adoption of this standard will have an impact on its consolidated financial statements.